-If you or your partner are used to having everything organized and your schedule perfectly lined up for the day and week ahead, you may be in for a rude awakening.
-While establishing a routine is essential for your baby by repeating patterns of behaviors and activities, babies don’t quite stick to a schedule.
-New parents often make the mistake of setting a schedule and expecting the baby to follow it.
-This can lead to tears for both the parents and the baby.
-Instead, take the lead from your baby during the first few months.
+If you or your partner are used to having everything organized, and your schedules perfectly lined up for the day and week ahead, you may be in for a rude awakening.
+While establishing a routine for your baby is essential to help support emotional security and stability, babies don’t always stick to a strict schedule.
+In the first few months, let your baby take the lead and follow their cues.
 Look for hunger and fullness signs, note when your baby starts to appear tired or is more alert, and then respond accordingly.
-Find things you can do each time you feed or put your baby to bed to help teach her what is happening—for example, playing the same music before putting your baby to bed.
-These routines can help your baby get on a schedule of his own, and as he grows, you can adapt the schedule to what might work best for you as a family.
+Find things you can do each time you feed or put your baby to bed to help teach them what is happening.
+For example, play the same music before bedtime to signal that it’s time to wind down.
+These routines can help your baby get on a schedule of their own, and as they grow, you can adapt the schedule to what might work best for you as a family.

 When you have a baby, you immediately begin scheduling pediatrician visits and keeping up on routine immunizations and well-care visits.
-While these are very important for your baby, don’t let your health go on the backburner.
-From eating healthy to being active and getting your preventive care from a health care professional, you have steps you need to take to be your best for your family.
+While these are very important for your baby, don’t let your health suffer.
+Eating a balanced diet, participating in regular physical activity, and scheduling routine healthcare visits can help make sure your physical and mental health remain a priority.
 Kids model what their parents do.
-As your little one grows up, she will only benefit from watching you and your partner living your best and healthiest life.
+As your little one grows up, they will only benefit from watching you and your partner living your best and healthiest life.

 This last one may seem silly or obvious, but even the best parent has an off day.
 Lack of sleep, a disagreement with your partner, or difficulties adjusting back to work after having a baby can all make for days that do not seem to go your way.
 You may have less patience for your partner or your baby.
 That is okay.
-We all have days where we aren’t our best.
+Everyone has days when they don’t feel their best.
 The key is to take the time to recognize and acknowledge these feelings and find healthy ways to cope with them.
 This can include asking for help so you can rest, taking time for meditation or prayer, engaging in a favorite hobby, calling a friend, or taking a walk outside.
 Each day is a chance to reset and learn from the day before.
 As your baby grows and you prepare for the challenges of toddlerhood, you will benefit from remembering to take one day at a time – and to take time to enjoy every minute you can.